(GRAIN & NUT FREE!)

 Combine all other ingredients (including egg yolks) in a large bowl.
 Stir to combine. **See note below for what batter consistency should be like.

-Once combined, carefully fold in egg whites (batter should be lumpy – don’t beat in the egg whites, these will make these waffles fluffy!).
+Once combined, gently fold in egg whites (batter should be lumpy – don’t beat in the egg whites, these will make these waffles fluffy!).

 Cook in waffle iron per your waffle irons directions.